seijiotsu/scenario-svs-217b/README.md

 It shouldn't be too difficult to find the corresponding JSON configs for these files.

-### extensions/ndn-svs/main.cpp
+### extensions/ndn-svs/core.cpp

-I had to make changes to `main.cpp` for each of my different experiments.
+I had to make changes to `core.cpp` for each of my different experiments.
 Since periodic timer duration is specified in this file, I manually changed it before running the corresponding simulation specified in my JSON files.
-For instance, for the `upgraded_geant_large_week_8_250` simulations I had to change the periodic timer duration to 250 in `main.cpp` then recompile and run `run.sh`.
+For instance, for the `upgraded_geant_large_week_8_250` simulations I had to change the periodic timer duration to 250 in `core.cpp` then recompile and run `run.sh`.
 This is not the most elegant way to do it, I know.
 Maybe one day it can be integrated into the JSON config directly but that would require a lot of changes I wasn't sure how to make.

 Also the code for exponential suppression timer and exponential suppression timer + RTT optimization is implemented in this file.